troytolhurst/web_server_databases/02_containers/03_connecting_to_a_database.md

 Cloud providers like AWS and GCP have specific services for this purpose.
 One of the AWS services is called [Relational Database Service](https://aws.amazon.com/rds/) (RDS).
-You will set up an RDS using a web panel or a CLI and you will get an address and authentication details to access the database.
+You would set up an RDS using a web panel or a CLI and then receive an address and authentication details to access the database.

 <details>
   <summary>:speech_balloon: What if I was using a non-relational database?</summary>

+  ---

   Same idea, but you'd use a different service rather than RDS.
 You might use [AWS DynamoDB](https://aws.amazon.com/dynamodb/) or [MongoDB Atlas](https://www.mongodb.com/atlas)

+  ---

 </details>